 The Sakeenah Living Learning Community, originated as a student-led community and is a community designed to engage students around the Muslim-American experience, with an emphasis on communal, personal, spiritual, and individual growth at Washington University in St. Louis.
-The Sakeenah name represents calmness, quietness, tranquility, and peach where you live in the Arabic language.
+The Sakeenah name represents calmness, quietness, tranquility, and peace where you live in the Arabic language.

 Sakeenah’s story begins in premodern Arabia, immersed in the oppressive heat of the Arabian Desert.
 The Bedoiun nomads of this harsh and unforgiving environment survived on discovering rare oases, pockets of life in an otherwise uninhabitable domain.
 In these sanctuaries, they experienced a deep sense of contentment, security, and safety, which they described as “sakeenah”, denoting tranquility in their native Arabic.